gjhenrique/rpi_stuff/app/README.md

 There needs to be a series of steps to enable
 1. Update the file `vars.yml` to enable the roles you want.
 All roles are disabled by default

-1. Update the file `secrets.yml` with the values you want, like NordVPN credentials and telegram token
+1. Update the file `secrets.yml` with the values you want, like VPN credentials and telegram token

 1. Add the RaspberryPi IP in the file `hosts.`